shubhamsarda00/COP290-Design-Practices-in-Computer-Science/README.md

 In Assignment 1, we developed an audio processing library to detect keywords in an audio file using Artificial Neural Networks.

-In Assignment2, we created a 2 player maze game using SDL2 library.
+In Assignment 2, we created a 2 player maze game using SDL2 library.
 The game can be played over Wi-Fi through the use of sockets.